Working conditions new and expectant mothers

 You need to adjust the working hours of your pregnant employee during pregnancy and up to 6 months after giving birth.
 These employees:

-• are entitled to more breaks (up to one-eighth of her daily working time)
+- are entitled to more breaks (up to one-eighth of her daily working time) in a quiet lockable room with a bed or resting couch

-• should work no more than 45 hours on average per 16-week period
+- should work no more than 50 hours per week on average per 4-week period, and no more than 45 hours per week on average per 16-week period

 Physical stress